 - Severe: This type of reaction is called anaphylaxis.
 It typically happens in the minutes after vaccination and can include hives, swelling of the face and throat, and dizziness or fainting.

-Talk with a doctor if you have an allergic reaction to a vaccine
+Seek immediate care if you have an allergic reaction to a vaccine

-If you have an allergic reaction after getting your COVID-19 vaccine, the CDC
+If you have an allergic reaction after getting your COVID-19 vaccine, the

 Delayed rash at the injection site